openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

 We will continue to use Confluence for transitory and "edX private" documentation needs since it is already a hub of communication for both edX employees and the Open edX community.
-However, the long-term types of developer documentation listed in `Agile Documentation Needs`_ will need to migrate to their new locations.
+However, the long-term types of developer documentation listed in `Agile Documentation Types`_ will need to migrate to their new locations.

 Migration
 ~~~~~~~~~~